Rap and Homophobia - what do the stats say?

 "If I was gay I would think Hip-hop hates me" - Same Love, Macklemore and Ryan Lewis

 Rapalytics has currently processed lyrical content of over 10,000 songs from over 150 artists.
-To quantify profanity, Rapalytics simply counts the number of profane words using this list and computes its percentage of the total words.
+To quantify profanity, Rapalytics simply counts the number of profane words using a list of common profane words and computes their frequencies.
 There are 8 categories of profane words: N-word, Misogynistic, Homophobic, F*ck, A*s, Sh*t, Sexual and miscellaneous.
 This is available as a browsable visualization that lets users compare rappers and look at profanity usage over time.

 Update : Readers of the article have expressed concerns about the shallowness of keyword search and ignoring context.
 While looking at emotionally "charged" words in isolation is not 100% accurate, it is still a strong indicator for most of the cases.
 The site is in its infancy and this will be refined in the upcoming versions as distributional representations (context) will replace keywords.